ckmckoy1/Group-8-Project/README.md

   - MongoDB for storing order and transaction details
   - Heroku for hosting the backend
 - **Mock Endpoints:**
-  - Provided by MA for simulating payment authorization
+  - Provided by Mocky for simulating payment authorization

 ## Prerequisites
 Before running the project, ensure you have the following: